-- A red flag is waved from the Starter's rostrum and the red light stays on. - The "Start Delayed Rain" board is displayed from the Starter's rostrum and a marshal will wave a yellow flag at each row of the starting grid from the signaling platform. - Riders must stay in their grid position, engines must be switched off. - After display of the Start Delayed Rain board, a maximum of 5 mechanics per rider is allowed on the grid.
-Works on bike are allowed. - Only essential officials are allowed on the grid, no media, guests, umbrella-holders or other team personnel will be permitted, with the exception of camera crew(s) authorised by the Organisers. - The start procedure will be re-commenced at the 5 minutes board which the Starter will order to be displayed as soon as possible (normally as soon as all riders on the grid are attended by their team). - Display of 3 minutes board on the grid: Generators must be disconnected and removed from the grid as quickly as possible. - Trolleys and air blowers must be removed from the grid as quickly as possible. - At this point, all persons except maximum two mechanics per motorcycle, the television crew of the host broadcaster and essential officials must leave the grid.
+- A red flag is waved from the Starter's rostrum and the red light stays on. - The "Start Delayed Rain" board is displayed from the Starter's rostrum and a marshal will wave a yellow flag at each row of the starting grid from the signaling platform. - Riders must stay in their grid position, engines must be switched off.

-- Riders must put their helmets on. - Display of 1 Minute Board on the grid: The mechanics will, as quickly as possible, assist the rider to start the machine and then vacate the grid.
+- After display of the Start Delayed Rain board, a maximum of 5 mechanics per rider is allowed on the grid.
+Works on bike are allowed. - Only essential officials are allowed on the grid, no media, guests, umbrella-holders or other team personnel will be permitted, with the exception of camera crew(s) authorised by the Organisers. - The start procedure will be re-commenced at the 5 minutes board which the Starter will order to be displayed as soon as possible (normally as soon as all riders on the grid are attended by their team). - Display of 3 minutes board on the grid: Generators must have been disconnected.
+Generators, trolleys and air blowers must be removed from the grid as quickly as possible. - Trolleys and air blowers must be removed from the grid as quickly as possible. - At this point, all persons except maximum two mechanics per motorcycle, the television crew of the host broadcaster and essential officials must leave the grid. - All adjustments must be completed by the display of the 3 minutes board.
+After this board is displayed, riders who still wish to make adjustments must push their motorcycle to the pit lane.
+Such riders and their motorcycles must be clear of the grid and in the pit lane before the display of the 1 minute board, where they may continue to make adjustments.
+Such riders will start the warm up lap from the pit lane and will start the race from the back of the grid.
+Working on the machine on the grid after the 3 minutes board is presented may be penalised. - Riders must put their helmets on. - Display of 1 Minute Board on the grid: The mechanics will, as quickly as possible, assist the rider to start the machine and then vacate the grid.
 At this point, all team personnel leave the grid.